Skip to contents

 #> [1] TRUE

 If you find missing values in your data, you need to decide how to fill them, which is very context-dependent.
 For example, if you are dealing with daily retail data, a missing value most likely indicates that there were no sales on that day, and you can probably fill it with zero.
-However, if you are working with hourly temperature data, a missing value likely means that the sensor was not functioning correctly, and you might prefer to use interpolation to fill the missing values.
+However, if you are working with hourly temperature data, a missing value likely means that the thermometer was not functioning correctly, and you might prefer to use interpolation to fill the missing values.
 Whatever you decide to do, always keep in mind the nature of your data.

 Checking if there are missing dates is more complicated since it depends on the frequency of the data.
 Sometimes plotting can help spot large gaps. nixtlar has a plotting function called nixtla_client_plot that can be used for this.